projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the UART protocol to use.
+The Greybus UART Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the UART Protocol to use.

 Greybus UART Protocol Version Request
 """""""""""""""""""""""""""""""""""""

 Table :num:`table-uart-version-request` defines the Greybus UART version request payload.
-The request supplies the greatest major and minor version of the UART protocol supported by the sender.
+The request supplies the greatest major and minor version of the UART Protocol supported by the sender.

 .. figtable::
     :nofig: